We just made easter a lot more enjoyable - no missing out this year - shop our easter collection

 Sugar free option

-Dairy free option
+Dairy free o

 Make your own gluten free hot cross buns this Easter.
 These are well worth the little bit of extra time they take to prepare time.
 You will be devouring these spicy buttered little morsels in no time at all.
 Not to mention the delicious aroma of them baking filling your house and getting everyone into Easter celebration mood.